 If you have a hotel-branded credit card, you'll earn points instead of miles, but the idea is still the same.

-For example, the Hilton Honors American Express Surpass® Card offers 130,000 Hilton Honors bonus points after you spend $2,000 on eligible purchases within the first 3 months of Card Membership.
+For example, the Hilton Honors American Express Surpass® Card for a limited time, earns 130,000 Hilton Honors Bonus Points after $2,000 in eligible purchases are made within the first 3 months of Card Membership.
 Plus, you can earn an additional 50,000 Hilton Honors bonus points after you spend a total of $10,000 in purchases on the card at any of the Hilton family hotels in the first 6 months.
 The annual fee is $95.
-Earn 12 bonus points per dollar on eligible purchases with a Hilton hotel or resort, 6 points per dollar at U.S. supermarkets, U.S. restaurants and U.S. gas stations and 3 points per dollar on almost everything else.
+Earn 12 bonus points per dollar on eligible charges directly with a Hilton hotel or resort; 6 points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations; and 3 points per dollar on other eligible purchases.
+Terms apply.

 When it comes to redeeming those points, however, you may be limited to what Hilton allows, including:

 - Hotel stays